richardwiggins/craft-valassis/README.md

     // The API endpoint received from Valassis 'printUrl'           => 'https://coupons.valassis.eu/capi/directPrint/xxxxxxxxxx',

+    // Where customers should return after printing 'returnUrl'          => '',

     // The Freeform notification handles you want to trigger this for 'couponEmailHandles' => [
         'couponEmail',